Experiencing high customer churn and bounce rate? Work on the reasons behind the exit by capturing their feedback with effective exit intent survey.

 How Does an Exit Intent Survey Work?

 An Exit Intent Survey appears on the screen when the visitor moves towards the upper side of the browser or the ‘close’ button.
-The exit intent technology gauges when the visitor is about to switch tabs or exit the page and displays a survey that is aimed to understand why visitors leave early or without completing a transaction.
+The exit intent technology gauges when the visitor is about to switch tabs or exit the page and displays a survey that is aimed at understanding why visitors leave early or without completing a transaction.

 Why Do You Need to Use Exit Intent Surveys?